Empirical validation of the polarization transition in a double-random field model of elections: SUPPLEMENTAL MATERIAL

-{\emph{McNemar test}.
 The McNemar test is used to demonstrate whether one of the two classification models used on a given data set is better than the other.
 For each observation, a classification model gives a predicted classification, which is compared with the actual classification.
 For example, in the election races, the classification model predicts the winner of the election based on the campaign spending and incumbency (see the second above), which is then compared with the actual election result.

-For two classification models $M_1$,$M_2$, the contingency table between correctly and incorrectly classified observations can be written as follows:
+For two classification models $M_1$,$M_2$, the contingency table between correctly and incorrectly classified observations can be written as shown in Tab. \ref{tab:MN}.

 The null hypothesis is that both marginals are the same, and therefore the probability that the first model is correct and the second model is wrong is the same as that the first model is wrong and the second model is correct.
 The McNemar test statistic is